 The Metal X - The Ultimate Metal 3D Printer

-The Metal X has a build volume of 250 mm x 220 mm x 200 mm (WDH).
-It has an enclosed build chamber and parts are continuously scanned throughout the print process by lasers, down to a 1-micron accuracy.
-This guarantees part quality.
-The Metal X can capture the finest detail in parts too.
+The Metal X has a build volume of 300 mm x 220 mm x 180 mm (WDH) with an enclosed build chamber.
 It can print down to a layer height of 50-microns, and the user can make use of honeycomb infills and other geometries which would be impossible with subtractive and traditional manufacturing processes.

 Atomic Diffusion Additive Manufacturing